 The very idea that all this was the result of a clever conspiracy by a tiny group is worthy of a police mentality, but will not stand a moment’s analysis from a scientific point of view.
 The overwhelming victory of the Bolsheviks at the Soviet Congress underlines the fact that the right-wing reformist leaders had lost all their support.
 The Mensheviks and SRs won only one-tenth of the Congress – about 60 people in all.
 The Soviets voted by a massive majority for the assumption of power.

 Lenin moved two short decrees on peace and the land which were unanimously approved by Congress, which also elected a new central authority, which they called the “Council of People’s Commissars,” to avoid the bourgeois ministerial jargon.
 And power was in the hands of the working people.

-Now, seventy five years later, the film of history appears to be being played in reverse.
+The film of history now appears to be being played in reverse.
 The Soviet working class has paid a terrible price for the crimes of Stalinism.
 The collapse of the bureaucratic regime has been the prelude to an attempt to move back to capitalism.
-However, as Lenin used to say "history knows all sorts of transformations."
+However, as Lenin used to say “history knows all sorts of transformations.”
 On the road of capitalism, there is no future for the working people.

 On the basis of their experience, the workers of the former USSR will come to understand that fact.
 The old ideas, programme and traditions will be re-discovered.
 The basis will be laid for a new edition of the October Revolution, on a qualitatively higher basis, not only in the former Soviet Union, but on a worldwide scale.